 Dark chocolate is derived from the cocoa tree, Latin name Theobroma cacao.
 It is known to have antioxidant properties, as well as other aspects beneficial to your health, importantly contributing to cardioprotective effects .
 To reap these benefits, it is considered sensible to consume at least 70% cacao chocolate at a quantity of approximately 30g – 60g per day.
-Ultimately, you want the darker, unsweetened cocoa powder based good when thinking about your health.
+Ultimately, you want the darker, unsweetened cocoa powder based chocolate when thinking about your health.

 The lighter the chocolate, the darker the effects

 The reason lighter, especially white, chocolate isn’t as good for your health is due to the processing that takes place to get the product from powder to packet.
-White chocolate is highly processed, and during this phase loses most of its antioxidants and healthy flavonoids.
+White chocolate is highly processed, and during processing loses most of its antioxidants and healthy flavonoids.
 Additionally, it contains more refined sugar, which adds to the sweetness but could worsen cholesterol, cause cravings and contribute to high blood sugar levels.

 A healthy diet

 Naturally, you should enjoy the health benefits of chocolate in the context of a balanced and healthy diet.
 ‘Superfoods’ such as dark chocolate are valuable when your diet has all the cofactors and nutrients needed as a healthy baseline to properly acquire the boost that dark chocolate can give.
-For any questions about supplements and health, contact your personal healthcare professional at e-Surgery.

 Who Are We?